 Minimum setbacks shall be governed by the requirements of the underlying zoning district.
-However, in order to preserve the existing pedestrian-scale and "small town" design of this district, principle structures shall not be setback from the right-of-way block and same street.
+However, in order to preserve the existing pedestrian-scale and "small town" design of this district, principle structures shall not be setback from the right-of-way line more than the median setback of all principle structures located on the same block and same street.